deepansha16/Multi-Code-Search/README.md

 1. Split entity names by camel-case and underscore (e.g., go_to_myHome -> [go, to, my, home]).

-2. Filter stopwords = {test, tests, main, this,..} (enlarge this list with appropriate candidates).
+2. Filter stopwords = {test, tests, main, this,..} (enlarge list with appropriate candidates).

 3. Convert all words to lowercase.